 The Goa state government has removed all travel restrictions to allow the influx of tourists from all parts of India.
-Please note that international travel is still not operational till 31st December 2020.
 The authorities have also introduced a fine for those who are not wearing their mask during commute/entering the border.
 The passengers will be photographed and fined for their actions.

 - Travelers can take a flight from the closest airport to The Dabolim Airport or Goa International Airport to reach Goa.

 - There are also a limited number of trains operating to Goa and you must check the availability on the IRCTC website before booking.

 - If you are planning to travel by road, you can hire a car or drive yourself from the state border to your accommodation.
 There will be temperature screenings at certain checkpoints and you must wear your mask at all times until you reach your destination.

 There are multiple modes of transportation available for travelers who want to go around Goa.
 You can rent a bike from travel dealers for an affordable price, hire auto-rickshaws, take private cabs for a more comfortable journey and also travel by ferry.